 How do I get started?

 You need to go back to basics like you do when you are writing a press release.
 Who will handle the data?
 What types of data?
 How will it be handled?
 When will it be handled?
 Where will it be handled?
 Then consider why it is best for the data to be governed in these ways.
+If you are ever unsure you can always get some data governance consultants to help you with this.

 It is perfectly OK and recommended to start with baby steps and to celebrate the wins from those along the way.
 You need to ensure data governance is on your agenda and then come up with clear and measurable goals so you can work out if you are making progress to great data governance.